aidos-lab/grokking-via-lid/README.md

 We define `uv run` commands in the `pyproject.toml` file, which can be used as entry points to run the code.

-The training script uses [Weights And Biases](https://wandb.ai/home) (wandb) by default to generate plots in realtime.
+The training script uses [Weights And Biases](https://wandb.ai/home) (wandb) by default to generate plots in real-time.
 If you want to disable wandb, just set `wandb.use_wandb=False` in `config/train_grokk.yaml` or as an argument when calling `train_grokk.py`.

 In our modified version of the repository, the logging includes: